habeex/BluetoothPrinter/README.md

 # BluetoothPrinter

-Android thermal printers via bluetooth connection, easy connection and documents printing.
+Android thermal printers via bluetooth connection.

 ## TODO
 Follow 13 steps on this project to your integrate Bluetooth printer